Judges appear skeptical of Trump special master appointment

 “And if you can’t establish that, then what are we doing here?”

 “What he wants is not really the documents back.
-As I said, he already has them back,” Sopan Joshi argued on behalf of the government.
+As I said, he already has them back,” DOJ attorney Sopan Joshi argued on behalf of the government.

 “What he wants is to prevent the government from using the documents, and I’m not sure that that would ever be a valid justification,” he added, noting such a move would usually come through a motion to suppress evidence at a later stage.